-All employers doing business within the taxing jurisdiction must deduct local services tax and earned income from employees who live within the same municipality where the work site is located.
-In Pennsylvania, employers must withhold local payroll taxes from all employees who live outside of the municipality where the work site is situated.
+If you do business in a location that imposes a local income tax, you must deduct the tax from employees who live within the same location as the work site.
+In Pennsylvania, you must also withhold local income tax from all employees who live outside of the municipality where the work site is located.

-For local income tax withholding, an employer can register with the earned income tax officer of the school district or municipality where the particular business site is located.
-Registration for local services tax can be done with the local services tax officer of the municipality or school district where the business site is located.
+For local income tax withholding, you should register with the earned income tax officer of the school district or location where your business is located.